What are spices?

 Best known for: Anti-inflammatory properties

 Turmeric has exploded in popularity in recent years, rising to become a trendy food with turmeric lattes widely being available at most coffee chains now.
-In her blog, ‘6 fantastic uses for turmeric’ Yvonne, our guest author from Jan de Vries, elaborates about a few of the many benefits associated with this vibrant spice but the main one I want to focus on is its impact on inflammation.
+There are many benefits associated with this vibrant spice but the main one I want to focus on is its impact on inflammation.

 Inflammation is a huge problem in our society these days and our eating habits certainly don’t help the issue as most of us eat red meat, sugar, caffeine and other triggers on a daily basis.
 Chronic inflammation can be associated with serious problems like IBS and arthritis but even low grade inflammation can cause mood problems and digestive upsets.
 Turmeric helps as it can reduce inflammation, with studies showing that just an 8 week course of turmeric was able to reduce IBS symptoms by up to 60%!3

 However, it’s important to remember that too much of anything can be bad so here at A.Vogel we usually recommend just trying to incorporate more turmeric into your meals.
-Little and often is the best way but, if you are interested in a turmeric supplement, the highest dose we would recommend would be 1300mg a day, which you can find in BetterYou’s Oral Turmeric Spray.
+Little and often is the best way but, if you are interested in a turmeric supplement, the highest dose we would recommend would be 1300mg a day.

 My favourite turmeric recipe